idealson-nexources/documentation/content/applications/finance/fiscal_localizations/malaysia.rst

 :ref:`refunded <malaysia/myinvois/pos_workflow/refund>`.

 .. note::
-   Orders belonging to an :ref:`open <pos/session-start>` POS session are not included in the consolidation. :ref:`Close <pos/session-close>` the session to include them.
+   Orders belonging to an :ref:`open POS register <pos/use/open-register>` are not included in the consolidation. :ref:`Close the register <pos/use/register-close>` to include them.

 To submit the consolidation, click :guilabel:`Submit to MyInvois` on the form view.
 For multiple records, click :guilabel:`Consolidated Invoices` to go back to the list view, and